mchekin/test-takers-api/readme.md

 <a name="thingstobedone"></a>
 ### Things To Be Done

-- Unit test and Functional tests.
+- Unit tests and Functional tests.
-- Input Validation.
+- Additional Input Validation.